bogoconic1/ACRateChecker/README.md

 # Problem Statement

-During a codeforces live/virtual contest, many contestants occasionally look at the submission verdicts to a problem for various reasons (such as deciding the language to use etc).
+During a codeforces virtual contest, many contestants occasionally look at the submission verdicts to a problem for various reasons (such as deciding the language to use etc).

 Submission **verdicts** are public to the contestant, and for the user to view the submission verdicts, they have to click on Status and key in the problem and language in the drop down boxes.
 Even by doing that, the search results can retrieve thousands of records that will be difficult to analyze under contest pressure